ChelmsfordMakerspace/chelmsfordmakerspace.github.com/calendar/index.md

 ##Workshops
 ---

-###Getting to grips with your smartphone <span class="label secondary">Trial workshop</span>
-#####Thursday the 9th May, 7pm - 8pm at the [<span class="label hub">Ideas Hub</span>](http://ideashubchelmsford.org/)

-Today's smartphones have more power than a home computer did 10 years ago, but many people only use a fraction of the features which their smartphone offers.

-In this workshop we'll be showing you how to make the most of your smartphone.
-Starting by working out what everyone already knows and what they would like to know.
-Then going into detail about topics such as messaging, documents, music, video and photos.

-Recommended for adults.
-Donations between £2 and £10 depending on means and value.

-###Raspberry Pi (An introduction to)
-#####Friday the 10th May, 3:30pm to 5:30pm at the [<span class="label hub">Ideas Hub</span>](http://ideashubchelmsford.org/)

-Learn how to program and make cool projects using the Raspberry Pi, a £25 credit card sized computer.

-All abilities and ages 13+ welcome.

-£5-10 Adult donation depending on means and value.
-£3 for under 18's.

 ###Getting started with social media <span class="label secondary">Trial workshop</span>
 #####Thursday the 16h May, 7pm to 8pm at the [<span class="label hub">Ideas Hub</span>](http://ideashubchelmsford.org/)